folinimarc/demo-remote-postgis/README.md

    ```bash
    ssh root@$MY_DROPLET_ID "bash -s -- -r $MY_POSTGRES_ROLE -p '$MY_SECRET_POSTGRES_PASSWORD' -d $MY_POSTGIS_DB" < bootstrap.sh
    ```
 4. That's it!
-You should now be able to connect to your remote PostGIS database using a PostGIS-compatible client, such as `psql` or `pgAdmin`.
+You should now be able to connect to your remote PostGIS database using a PostGIS-compatible client, such as `psql`, `pgAdmin` or `QGIS`.

 ## Sample Data Example